srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

     - But this is even better
   ```
 - We use `-` instead of `*` or circles
-- The linter automatically enforces this
+- Linter automatically enforces this

 ### Use the right syntax highlighting